All Episodes

 People who've never advertised in this medium before are now advertising and they're enjoying phenomenal success in most instances.

-1988, I'm it for four, three or four years, I'm it.
+Throughout all of this, 1988, I'm it for four, three or four years, I'm it.

-Then the boom began and all these other we have not lost a single audience member in all of the the these other programs have not cannibalized this one.
+Then the boom began and all these other, we have not lost a single audience member in all of that.

-We're not cannibalize each other.
+We not cannibalize each other.

-The Libs are having trouble.
+The libs are having trouble.

-They always do have trouble uh on a medium where you can't do something else while you're listening.
+They always do have trouble on a medium where you can't do something else while you're listening.

-But regardless, um it it's just been it's been phenomenal.
+But regardless, it's just been phenomenal.

-And when I see a story in the New York Times that I know is gonna get picked up, radio's revenue falls, and this is designed to create all kinds of concern and uh and remember the media would love for this program to go south.
+And when I see a story in the New York Times that I know is going to get picked up, radio's revenue falls.

 The media would love the fairness doctrine to come back around.

-The media would love for their monopoly, which they used to have up until nineteen eighty-eight to go south and uh come back, uh and so they'll be eager to report anything that makes you think, well, salad days are over, and they're not.
+And so they'll be eager to report anything that makes you think, well, salad days are over, and they're not.

-We're just as strong as ever, stronger than ever, and it's because you are out there uh and listening each and every day and have a sophisticated understanding of the model that makes a program like this work.
+And it's because you are out there and listening each and every day and have a sophisticated understanding of the model that makes a program like this work.

-I just want to thank you from the bottom of my heart here on Thanksgiving Eve, because it means more to me than I would ever be able to express to you.
+I just want to thank you from the bottom of my heart here on Thanksgiving Eve because it means more to me than I would ever be able to express to you.

-Welcome back, Rush Limbaugh Talent on loan from God and back to the phones, open line Friday and Wednesday, Alex in Charlotte, North Carolina.
+And back to the phones, Open Line Friday and Wednesday, Alex in Charlotte, North Carolina.

 Hello, sir.